ychulovskyy/wix-ui/docs/usage-guide.md

 ## Quick start

-Here's a quick example to get you started, **its literally all you need:**
+Here's a quick example to get you started, **its literally all you need**.

 ## Normal usage

-as a best practice when creating an application you will need to create a stylable.css file for the root of your application.
+As a best practice when creating an application you will need to create a stylable.st.css file for the root of your application.

-this best practice doe'snt apply to the Wix backoffice environment. read those guidlines below.
+This best practice doesn't apply to the Wix backoffice environment.
+Read those guidlines below.

-Heres a simple resposnive example:
+Heres a simple responsive example:

 **application code**